captn3m0/nand2tetris/NOTES.md

 ## Assembler

 I think there are definitely some tricks with reducing lookup table sizes, but I wasn't really aiming for performance (I wrote it in ruby afterall).
 Also working on a rust implementation, just to learn rust.

+# VM (1)

+See `vm/README.md` for more details.
+Observations go here, implementation notes are there.